Skip to content

 About the Healthcare Science (Vascular Science) Degree Apprenticeship

-This programme is the first of its kind and has been specifically developed in partnership with the Society of Vascular Technology to support the growing need for technically skilled Vascular Science Practitioners.
+This programme is the first of its kind and has been specifically developed in partnership with The College and Society for Clinical Vascular Science to support the growing need for technically skilled Vascular Science Practitioners.

 Vascular Science Practitioners support the diagnosis, monitoring, treatment, prevention, and rehabilitation of diseases of the blood vessels.
 In doing so, they relieve a significant amount of pressure currently impacting many hospitals.